Confusing and Detecting ML Adversarial Attacks with Injected Attractors: Background and Related Works

 \subsubsection{Non-backpropagation Based Attacks}

 There are attacks which do not rely on backpropagation and use different attack objective functions.
 Nevertheless, they still can define attack objective functions and use some form of optimization techniques.
 Such attacks can work in both black-box and white-box settings.
-Based on their mechanisms, they can be divided into following categories: \\ \\[-5pt] {\bf Score-based Attacks.} Score-based attacks utilize the soft labels or probability scores provided by the model.
-Adversary can still compute a loss based on the actual output and desired output.
-Without backpropagation, non-gradient optimization methods~\cite{DBLP:conf/ccs/ChenZSYH17, DBLP:conf/iclr/RuCBG20, DBLP:journals/corr/abs-1910-02244} can be used to optimize this objective function. \\ \\[-5pt]
+Based on their mechanisms, they can be divided into following categories: \\ \\[-7pt]